sbt/sbt-release/README.md

     }

 The names of the individual parts of the release process are pretty much self-describing.
-Notice how we can just reuse the `publish` task, but keep in mind that it needs to be properly scoped (more info on [scoping and settings](https://github.com/harrah/xsbt/wiki/Settings)).
+Notice how we can just reuse the `publish` task by utilizing the `releaseTask` helper function, but keep in mind that it needs to be properly scoped (more info on [scoping and settings](https://github.com/harrah/xsbt/wiki/Settings)).

 #### No Git, and no toy projects!
 Let's modify the previous release process and remove the Git parts of it, who uses that anyway.